cloud-gov/django-uaa/docs/developing.rst

     This section is about developing cg-django-uaa
     itself, not using it in your Django project.
-For details on the latter, see the :ref:`quickstart`.
+For details on the latter, see the :doc:`quickstart`.

 .. highlight:: none